Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 Data is a driving factor of businesses.
 It significantly contributes to business insights and brings innovation to technological landscapes.
 To leverage the best out of data, it has to be organized and presented in a clear and logical way.
 Dashboards are effective tools which serve this purpose.

-Inspired by the automobile dashboards that let drivers check key information like speed, fuel and distance at a glance, digital dashboards aim to convey relevant information to users in simple format using efficient dashboard design principles.
+Inspired by the automobile dashboards that let drivers check key information like speed, fuel and distance at a glance, digital dashboard designs aim to convey relevant information to users in simple format using efficient dashboard design principles.

-In this article, we delve into dashboard ux design and look at the key characteristics, components and types of digital dashboards.
-We also discuss 23 dashboard design guidelines for creating delightful dashboards.
+In this article, we delve into dashboard ui/ux design and look at the key characteristics, components and types of digital dashboards.
+We also discuss 30 dashboard design guidelines for creating delightful dashboards.

 What is a dashboard